 What debts qualify?

-There are certain types of debt which do not qualify for a MAP and may effectively exclude some individuals based on the strict criteria.
-The type of debts which are applicable for a MAP include:
+There are certain types of debt which do not qualify for a minimal asset process and may effectively exclude some individuals based on the strict criteria.
+The type of debts which are applicable include:

 - Bank loans